STAT545-UBC/STAT545-UBC-original-website/block026_file-out-in.md

   * Be the boss of factors: order the levels in a meaningful, usually non-alphabetical way
   * Avoid duplication of code and data

-Example: after performing the country-specific linear fits, we reorder the levels of the country factor.
-We could order based on the intercept or the slope, possibly ordering within continent, perhaps even after reordering the continent levels themselves!
-In any case, those reordering operations are conceptually important and must be embodied in R commands stored in a script.
-However, as soon as we write `gfits` to a plain text file, that meta-information about the countries and continents is lost.
-Upon re-import with `read.table()`, we are back to alphabetically ordered factor levels.
+Example: after performing the country-level summarization, we reorder the levels of the country factor, based on life expectancy.
+This reordering operation is conceptually important and must be embodied in R commands stored in a script.
+However, as soon as we write `gap_life_exp` to a plain text file, that meta-information about the countries is lost.
+Upon re-import with `read_delim()` and friends, we are back to alphabetically ordered factor levels.
 Any measure we take to avoid this loss immediately breaks another one of our rules.

 So what do I do?
 I must admit I save (and re-load) R-specific binary files.
 Right after I save the plain text file.
 [Belt and suspenders](http://www.wisegeek.com/what-does-it-mean-to-wear-belt-and-suspenders.htm).